 Mary Ellen lived in Upper Heyford, England for four years where she took oil painting lessons from Mr. E. J. Willey.
 Mary Ellen’s parents moved to Greeley, Colorado and she followed and raised her family there.
 Ron observed people older than himself who had been in advertising most of their lives and decided that was not where he wanted to be at their age; he brought his family camping to Maine, and never left.
 Mary Ellen bought her siblings shares of the East Boothbay property after her father died in 1997 and commenced renovations to winterize the two cottages.
-In March of 1999 Mary Ellen arrived for good to find Ron working for her contractor on Seanook.
+In March of 1999, Mary Ellen arrived for good to find Ron working for her contractor on Seanook.
 Since then they have done all the renovations themselves.

 Mary Ellen’s family was quite thrifty, but she was always allowed to spend on supplies for a creative project.
-By the time she was 10 she was making her own clothes.
-In Colorado she had her own sewing business so as to be at home with her children.
+By the time she was 10, she was making her own clothes.
+In Colorado she had her own sewing business so as to be at home with her young family.
 She handled all kinds of alterations, but also custom designed many wedding dresses, etc.

-were creating a scale model of their future shop/studio building on the dining room table at Paradise Cottage.
+Mary Ellen moved her sewing business to Boothbay initially, and Ron continued to do outside carpentry for several years.
+By the summer of 2000, they were creating a scale model of their future shop/studio building on the dining room table at Paradise Cottage.
 Now they are happy doing most of the work around the property themselves out of their shop.
 A neighbor says of the two of them, “To you the whole world is just malleable!” since between them they can usually figure out how to accomplish about anything creative.